Inclement Weather Procedures

-In case school closes early, CCRCE recommends parents and guardians keep their contact information up-to-date with schools and have alternate arrangements in place for their children.
+In the case that school closes early, CCRCE recommends parents and guardians keep their contact information up-to-date with schools and have alternate arrangements in place for their children.

-Should a mid-day closure occur, parents/guardians will be notified either directly (in the case of elementary schools), via local media, the school board website and social media.
+Should a mid-day closure occur, parents/guardians will be notified either directly (in the case of elementary schools), via local media, our website and social media.